cyberdeejah/cyberdeejah/README.md

   Sample reports and documentation that provide insight into my findings during assessments, including executive summaries, risk ratings, and remediation advice.

 - **[Webinars & Talks](./webinars-talks)**:
-  Links to presentations, recorded webinars, and conference talks that I have delivered on various topics within cybersecurity.
+  Links to presentations, recorded webinars, and conference talks that I have attended on various topics within cybersecurity.

 ### 🔒 **Security Best Practices**
 A directory for the development and documentation of best practices and guides for securing applications and systems.